molmod/openmm-tutorial-msbs/setup_interactive_session_on_VSC.md

    All differences are within tolerance.
    ```

 The VSC supercomputer center offers interactive sessions to run jupyter notebooks directly on the cluster.
 The next steps describe how to set this up and launch such an interactive session.
-Therefore, these steps are specifically for users with access to the VSC supercomputer center.
-The steps might be useful for users of other calculation centers which offer interactive jupyter notebooks on their cluster, but we do not offer support for that.
+Unfortunately, this is only available for users with access to the VSC supercomputer center, although the following steps might be useful for users of other calculation centers which offer interactive jupyter notebooks on their cluster?
+However, we do not offer support for that.

 8. The following command adds the just created environment to the jupyter kernel so that it becomes available within the interactive jupyter notebook session.